 West Yellowstone is the most famous entryway city to Yellowstone National Park, located in southwest Montana between the Wyoming and Idaho border.

 The park's West Entrance is around a mile away, and the city borders it.
-The fact that Yellowstone is just 2.2 million acres away is reason enough to visit.

 However, the attraction of West Yellowstone goes far beyond its closeness to the park.

 The town is surrounded by thousands of square miles of national forest, plus the Greater Yellowstone area attracts adventurers all year.

 Trails of various kinds lead from the town's border into the vastness of Montana's countryside.

 In Montana, West Yellowstone is not a new vacation spot.

 The town has welcomed visitors for years, boosting the city's economy, including restaurants, theaters, and a huge movie screen.